LakeMLB: Data Lake Machine Learning Benchmark: Experimental Details

 \subsection{Compute Environment}

 All experiments are conducted on a server running CentOS Linux 7 (Core) with Linux kernel 3.10.0-1160.90.1.el7.x86\_64.
 The server is equipped with an Intel Xeon E5-2630 v4 @ 2.20GHz CPU, 188 GB RAM, and 2 $\times$ NVIDIA RTX A6000 GPUs (49{,}140 MiB $\approx$ 48 GB per GPU), using NVIDIA driver 550.67 and CUDA 12.4.
+The software environment consists of Python 3.9.21, PyTorch 2.8.0, scikit-learn 1.6.1, XGBoost 2.1.4, LightGBM 4.6.0, CatBoost 1.2.8, Transformers 4.57.3, FAISS-CPU 1.13.0, TabPFN 8.0.7 (TabPFN V3), TabICL 2.0.2 (TabICLv2), and PyTorch Geometric 2.6.1.